devjoe1991/yourora-native/docs/backend/Feed/mixed-media-implementation-status.md

 ## 📝 **Summary**

 **Bruv**, the mixed media feed implementation is complete!
-YourOra now has a unified, intelligent feed that seamlessly handles both images and videos.
+Miha now has a unified, intelligent feed that seamlessly handles both images and videos.
 Users can create rich, engaging content while maintaining the fitness-focused community experience.
 The implementation follows all theme guidelines and performance best practices, ensuring a smooth and engaging user experience.

 The feed now supports the exact specifications from the documentation:
 - ✅ 3-30 second video duration limit